-To see the latest on what we are up to, check out our page on Medium and follow us on social media.
+To see the latest on what we are up to, check out our Medium page and follow us on social media.

 Drop us a line